Cornerd/insight-journal/docs/prd.md

    * **FR4: Suggestion Generation:** The AI shall generate personalized suggestions based on the note's content and emotional analysis, such as improvement advice or psychological support messages.
    * **FR5: Local Data Storage:** All user notes, AI summaries, emotion analysis, and suggestions must be saved locally using `localStorage`.
    * **FR6: Responsive Design:** The application's user interface must adapt and be fully functional across various devices, including mobile phones and desktop browsers.
+   * **FR7: Smart Caching System:** The system shall implement intelligent caching to avoid redundant AI analysis requests, detecting content changes and reusing existing analysis when appropriate.
+   * **FR8: Manual Re-analysis:** Users must be able to manually trigger re-analysis of their journal entries to get updated insights based on current content.
+   * **FR9: Error Recovery:** The system shall provide comprehensive error handling with user-friendly messages and recovery options for AI service failures.

    ### 2.2 Non-Functional Requirements (NFR)